 I flipped off another two rows, but to no avail.
 Bob growling became louder than ever.

 “Damn it, Sender!”
 I hollered.
 “If I get out of this one!
 I swear I’m gonna beat your sorry a—” Bob’s roar cut my sentence short.
 I spun around to see the monster standing less than two feet away.

 Its lips curled into an ever-hungry meat-tearing grin.
-I stepped forward to close the gap.
+It stepped forward to close the gap.
 I freaked and slammed back into the breaker box.
 There was a sudden click then two things happened at once: first, the room plunged into darkness and second, an angry growl followed seconds later by sparks lit up the room.
 Bob roared in pain as it yanked its foot out of the breaker box.
-I’d dove to side and gotten out of the way the second the lights went out and scramble underneath a nearby desk—and the best part—I had my night vision camera on me.
+I’d dove to side and gotten out of the way the second the lights went out and scrambled underneath a nearby desk—and the best part—I had my night vision camera on me.
 I could see everything.
 The second I had a moment to catch my breath, I hit the record button on the camera and peered through the screen.
-Bob stood in place still hissing and growling scanning the room for me with an even more vicious look.
+Bob stood in place still hissing and growling, scanning the room for me with its furious and enraged black eyes.
 I didn’t know if it could see in the dark, but I didn’t want to chance it.
 I drew back the moment it gazed my way and counted to ten before risking another peek.
 Once I was certain its back was to me, I swept the camera around looking for a clear path back to the exit.